Rajindra Campbell

-Rajindra Campbell (born 29 February 1996) is a Jamaican track and field athlete.
-In 2023, he became the Jamaican national champion and Jamaican national record holder in the shot put.
-In 2024, he won a bronze medal in Paris at the Olympic Games.
+Rajindra Campbell (born 29 February 1996) is a Jamaican-track and field athlete.
+In 2023, he became the Jamaican national champion and Jamaican national record holder in the shot put for the first time.
+In 2024, representing Jamaica, he won the bronze medal in Paris at the Olympic Games.
+He won the 2026 Diamond League shot put title with a new national record of 23.08 metres.

 Early life

-Campbell attended Ferncourt High School and Kingston College in his native Jamaica before attending Cloud County Community College in Kansas and then Missouri Southern State University.
+Campbell attended Ferncourt High School in St. Ann and Kingston College in his native Jamaica before attending Cloud County Community College in Kansas and then Missouri Southern State University.

 Career

-Campbell won the Jamaican national title in 2023 having improved his personal best to 21.31, in May 2023.
+Campbell won the Jamaican national title in 2023 having improved his personal best to 21.31 metres in May 2023.
 Campbell set a new Jamaican national shot put record when he threw 22.22 metres in Madrid, Spain in July 2023.
-He was selected to represent Jamaica at the 2023 World Athletics Championships in Budapest in August 2023 where he qualified for the final but did not register a legal throw.
+He was selected to represent Jamaica at the 2023 World Athletics Championships in Budapest in August 2023, where he qualified for the final but did not register a legal throw.

 In February 2024, he competed for Jamaica at the 2024 World Athletics Indoor Championships in Glasgow but did not register a legal throw.
 In July 2024, he was officially selected for the Jamaican team at the 2024 Paris Olympics.
 At the Games, he qualified for the final with his single legal throw in qualification of 21.05 metres.
 He improved that in the final to 22.15 metres and won the bronze medal.
 American Joe Kovacs equalled Campbell's effort of 22.15 metres but was awarded silver for having the longest second-best effort.
 Campbell had two legal throws in the final, with a second-best throw of 20.00m.
 In September 2024 in Zagreb, he extended the Jamaican national record for the shot put to 22.31 metres.

-He was named in the Jamaican team for the 2025 World Athletics Indoor Championships in Nanjing in March 2025.
+Campbell was named in the Jamaican team for the 2025 World Athletics Indoor Championships in Nanjing in March, placing ninth with a best mark of 20.45 metres.
 In May 2025 he finished second at the 2025 Meeting International Mohammed VI d'Athlétisme de Rabat, with a throw of 21.95 metres.
 He finished third at the Diamond League event at the 2025 Golden Gala in Rome on 6 June 2025.
 He was fifth with a season’s best 22.04 metres at the 2025 Prefontaine Classic on 5 July.
 He placed third at the Diamond League Final in Zurich in August 2025.